msgallant/MySql-server-example/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Program Description

+This program has create, delete, fetch and update functionality with a MySQL server.

 ## Available Scripts

 In the project directory, you can run:

+### `npm run devStart`

+Runs the server part of the program on http://localhost:3004. http://localhost:3004/api/get will show you the entries in the mysql database.

 ### `npm start`